ModaOperandi/agora/recommendations/details/terraform.md

 ### Formatting

 #### What type of casing should be used?
 When naming Terraform resources, snake_casing should be used.
-When naming files, kebab-casing should be used.
-So, you could end up with a filename like iam-my_role.tf.
+When naming AWS resources, kebab-casing should be used.
+When naming files, combine the two to end up with a filename like iam_my-role.tf.

 #### How should HCL be formatted?